chinamike65/hugo-tuolesi/content/book3/book3en.md

 The wheel-turning holy king Fu Wang was the later Amitabha Buddha, his thousand sons were the later Xian Kalpa Thousand Buddhas, and the minister Hai Chen was Shakyamuni Buddha.

-Therefore, to us living beings in the age of one hundred years of life, Shakyamuni is more gracious than other Buddhas.
+Therefore, to us living beings in the age of one hundred year life-span, Shakyamuni is more gracious than other Buddhas.

-However, even so, we still have no good fortune to meet the Buddha, and we can only rely on the teacher to subdue us, so the teacher's kindness is even more important.
+However, even so, we still do not have the good fortune to meet the Buddha, and we can only rely on the teacher to purify us, so the teacher's kindness is even more important.

 It is also stated in "A Guide to the Bodhisattva's Way of Life":

-To benefit all sentient beings, countless Buddhas have passed away, but because of my own faults, I have not been taught by them.
+To benefit all sentient beings,

+countless Buddhas have passed away,

+but because of my own faults,

+I have not been taught by them.

 After the Buddha passed away, many masters and great siddhas appeared in India and Tibet.